jodyboucher/basic-event-calendar/README.md

-#simple-event-calendar
+#basic-event-calendar
-simple-event-calendar is a javascript library that provides a very basic lightweight interface for displaying events on a monthly calendar view.
+basic-event-calendar is a javascript library that provides a very basic lightweight interface for displaying events on a monthly calendar view.

 ##Usage
 ```html